-Weather related school closures
+Weather related school closures, shifts to virtual instruction

 EAST BATON ROUGE PARISH

-St. Aloysius Catholic School is closed on Friday, April 16
+-St. Aloysius Catholic School is closed on Friday, April 16

 More News